 Longhorn SHARE Project

-Peer support occurs whenever people with similar life experiences give and receive support.
-College students often turn to peers (trusted friends, partners, siblings) first when they’re navigating a difficult situation or just need to vent, and having those close connections is crucial for mental health.
+Peer support occurs whenever two or more people with similar life experiences give and receive support.
+College students often turn to peers (trusted friends, partners, siblings) first when they’re struggling with something, and having close connections is crucial to our mental health at any age.

-How is This Different from CMHC Counseling or Peer Education?
+How is This Different from CMHC or Other Peer Programs?

 SHARE Support Specialists are fellow UT Austin students who have “been there” and are motivated by the desire to connect, reduce stigma, and support peers navigating similar challenges.
 Struggling with loneliness or impostor feelings?
 Anxious about future decisions?
 Unsure how to communicate your needs or boundaries?
 The Longhorn SHARE Project is here to listen.